Thotiana: Cardi B remix

 Blueface teased a second official remix, featuring and written by Cardi B, on his social media pages in early February 2019.
 This remix's music video was also directed by Bennett and premiered on YouTube on February 16, 2019.
 The video finds Blueface and Cardi in a warehouse performing next to an all-red car painted with paisley-inspired designs, which is also seen flying through the clouds.
 Cardi wears bandana-print chaps and a matching cowboy hat in the clip.
 On February 18, 2019, Blueface released the final remix to music platforms, with him, Cardi B and YG on the same track together.
 The music video with Cardi B has received more than 200 million views on YouTube.
 Her remix was awarded among the Winning R&B/Hip-Hop Songs at the 2020 ASCAP Rhythm & Soul Music Awards, and was nominated for Best Remix at the 2020 iHeartRadio Music Awards.

 Others

+A third and final official remix featuring the verses of both Cardi B and YG was released shortly after Cardi B's remix was released.
 Non-official remixes have been released by Tyga, Young M.A, Desiigner, Nicki Minaj, Saucy Santana on his SoundCloud account and Soulja Boy.